Sadoway Labs Technology

 The Challenge

-Producing high-quality, climate-friendly aluminum from scrap alloy
+Producing high-purity aluminum from scrap alloy using lower-emission methods

 Space Overview